erolkuluslu/journey_of_ila_portal/README.md

 ## How We Designed the ILA Portal UI

+While developing the ILA Portal, we paid attention to ensuring a native feel on both iOS and Android devices.
+We continued the design principles of ILA, already established on the website, to maintain consistency.
+To achieve this, we carefully built custom widgets, custom themes, and custom text styles throughout the app.
+This approach ensured a seamless and cohesive user experience that aligns with the ILA brand identity.

 - **SVG for High-Quality Visuals:** To ensure high-quality visuals across all devices, we utilized SVG for all in-app images and icons.
 This decision guaranteed that users consistently enjoy sharp and clear graphics, regardless of their device's resolution.

 - **Hero Widget Animations:** We seamlessly integrated Hero widget animation in the app to enhance the user experience and provide a superior feel.
 The animation not only improved the aesthetic appeal but also made interactions more engaging.